micmejia/bible-dump/NKJV/Leviticus/Lev 8.md

 And he cut the ram into pieces; and Moses burned the head, the pieces, and the fat.

 ###### 21
 Then he washed the entrails and the legs in water.
 And Moses burned the whole ram on the altar.
-It _was_ a burnt sacrifice for a [^e]sweet aroma, an offering made by fire to the Lord, as the Lord had commanded Moses.
+It _was_ a burnt sacrifice for a sweet aroma, an offering made by fire to the Lord, as the Lord had commanded Moses.

 ###### 22
 And he brought the second ram, the ram of consecration.
 Then Aaron and his sons laid their hands on the head of the ram,